Georgia labeled as battleground state

 Abrams believes the presidential race is in play because other races are heating up, including both U.S. Senate races.
 She also says they’re excited that the Biden campaign is making a substantial investment in Georgia.

-Stacey Abrams, Fair Fight, “With regard to Georgia, we are actually quite excited about the investment we are seeing from the Biden campaign.”
+“With regard to Georgia, we are actually quite excited about the investment we are seeing from the Biden campaign,” Abrams said.

+They also said if Abrams “knew anything about winning, she would be governor right now and not stumping for Biden.”

-However, Abrams told reporters that in 2018 she lost by less than 2% of the vote and that in the past two years that even more democratic voters have been galvanized.
-She says many of color are especially concerned because of how Trump has handled the COVID 19 crisis.
-(6,822 deaths in Georgia had been reported as of today.)
+However, Abrams told reporters that in 2018, she lost by less than 2% of the vote and that in the past two years, even more democratic voters have been galvanized.
+She says many of color are especially concerned because of how Trump has handled the COVID-19 crisis (6,822 deaths in Georgia had been reported as of Thursday).

-Abrams commented on a planned Friday visit from President Trump saying “he’s certainly not going to add votes to his column by coming here and trying to pander without actually delivering any real results.”
+Abrams commented on a planned Friday visit from Trump saying: “he’s certainly not going to add votes to his column by coming here and trying to pander without actually delivering any real results.”